 Q: Despite good intentions, discussing inequalities and discriminatory behaviour in the workplace can trigger resistance and defensiveness.
 What strategy should leaders use to address inequality and inequity effectively?

 I fundamentally believe that most people are not intentionally discriminatory toward others.
-Yes, that does not mean that we are not!
+Yet, that does not mean that we are not!
 As human beings, our brains seek to expeditiously make sense of the world around us and, without conscious intention, we regularly and routinely discriminate and stereotype.
 Further, the structures that exist within our society (and companies even) often work to maintain inequity rather than improve it.
 The question we need to ask ourselves is: Are we aware?
 Do we recognize where unconscious bias is at play?
 Do we recognize where inequalities exist, and which individuals/groups are more likely to be discriminated against within the established or maintained structures around us?
 And why?

 Leaders within organizations are in a unique position to be able to model the way and set the tone for how a company acknowledges and addresses inequalities.
 Leaders need to ask about inclusion, and not just from a lens of including individuals within the company.
-Leaders should be asking: Who is not included or under-represented in your workplace?
+Leaders should be asking: Who is not included or who is under-represented in your workplace?
 Who is already here that we are not hearing from?
 Who is not given equal voice?
 What could contribute to this exclusion?
 What potential barriers can we identify?
 What can we do differently to ensure inclusion?

 As the Roman Emperor, Marcus Aurelius, wrote in Meditations 9.5: “Often, injustice lies in what you aren’t doing, not only in what you are doing.”

 Become proactive.
 Seek to uncover your organization’s blind spots when it comes to inclusion.